pavoltravnik/maxims-of-law/maxims-of-law.md

 Ubi aliquid impeditur propter unum, eo remoto, tollitur impedimentum.
 When anything is impeded by one single cause, if that be removed the impediment is removed.
 7 Co.
 77.

 Ubi cessat remedium ordinarium ibi decurritur ad extraordinarium.
-When a common remedy ceases to be of service, recoruse must be had to an extraordinary one.
+When a common remedy ceases to be of service, recourse must be had to an extraordinary one.
 4 Co.
 93.

 Ubi culpa est ibi paena subesse debet.
 Where there is culpability, there punishment ought to be.